edgeandnode/gateway/docs/logs.md

 ## client requests

 Log events are emitted for each client request and all of its associated indexer requests.
 These can be found using the span label `client_request`.
 The indexer request log events also contain the label `indexer_request`.

-## indexer status

-- Indexers that are not selected due to `NoStatus`, often have an associated `indexer_status_err` log entriy.
-These often take the form of:
-  - `IndexerVersionError`: failed to query indexer version (often the first request to fail, resulting in the indexer being considered "unavailable")
-  - `IndexerStatusError`: failed to query indexing status